molpopgen/fwdpp/doc/md/examples.md

-f1 and f2 are the probabilities of inbreeding in deme 1 and 2, respectively ngens = # of generations to simulate n = sample size to take from each deme @ end of simulation (must be even #) out filename = name of output file seed = random number seed.
+f1 and f2 are the probabilities of inbreeding in deme 1 and 2, respectively ngens = # of generations to simulate n = sample size to take from each deme @ end of simulation (must be even #) outfilename = name of output file seed = random number seed.

-Notes: s is taken to be s in deme 1 and -s jn deme 2.
-This let’s me illustrate how different fitness functions can be passed to different demes using fwdpp.
+Notes: s is taken to be s in deme 1 and -s in deme 2.
+This lets me illustrate how different fitness functions can be passed to different demes using fwdpp.

 The output file contains the following: